 Heated Steering Wheel

-2: If equipped with a heated steering wheel, press to turn on or off.
-An indicator light next to the button is lit when the feature is turned on.
+2: If equipped, press to turn the heated steering wheel on or off.
+An indicator light next to the button displays when the feature is turned on

-The steering wheel takes about three minutes to start heating.
+The steering wheel takes about three minutes to be fully heated.